sabreenadaniyal/Ramadan-Coding-Night/05-Money Making Machine/money_making-machine/README.md

 streamlit run app.py
 ```

-## Configuration
-Modify `config.py` to customize API keys, strategies, and other parameters.

-## Contributing
-We welcome contributions!
-Feel free to open issues or submit pull requests.

-## License
-This project is licensed under the MIT License.

 ## Author
-Created by **Your Name**.
+Created by **Sabreena Daniyal**.
 Feel free to connect and contribute!